 The Office of Disability Services offers assistance to students with disabilities as they function in the classroom and live day-to-day on campus, and seeks to provide them with skills helpful for pursuing independent living and career goals.
-The program makes physical and emotional support available to students by offering academic and personal support through arranging for note takers, readers, housing accommodations, support groups and counseling.
+This is accomplished by providing students with disabilities with emotional and physical support in the form of one-on-one counseling, support groups, coaching, housing accommodations, Adaptive P.E. and many other processes which make Hope College a very accommodating and accessible place at which to live and learn.